Visit the new website for the Gestalt therapy community

 Fax: 011 872 7476

-This paper, coauthored with James S. Simkin in 1981, is probably the best general introduction to Gestalt therapy that I have written.
-It was the Gestalt Therapy chapter in the 1989 edition of Corsini and Wedding's Current Psychotherapies (4th Edition).
+This paper, coauthored with James S. Simkin in 1981, was the Gestalt Therapy chapter in the 1989 edition of Corsini and Wedding's Current Psychotherapies (4th Edition).
 It appears here with the kind permission of the publisher, F.E.
 Peacock, Publishers, Inc. of Itasca, Illinois.
 It is a slightly edited version of the 1984 chapter written jointly by Jim Simkin and myself for the third edition of Current Psychotherapies.
 The 1984 version was a complete rewriting of a version Jim did by himself for the second edition of Current Psychotherapies.
 The revisions I made in the 1989 version were minor and were made after Jim's death.

 Gestalt therapy is a phenomenological-existential therapy founded by Frederick (Fritz) and Laura Perls in the 1940s.
 It teaches therapists and patients the phenomenological method of awareness, in which perceiving, feeling, and acting are distinguished from interpreting and reshuffling preexisting attitudes.
 Explanations and interpretations are considered less reliable than what is directly perceived and felt.
 Patients and therapists in Gestalt therapy dialogue, that is, communicate their phenomenological perspectives.
 Differences in perspectives become the focus of experimentation and continued dialogue.
 The goal is for clients to become aware of what they are doing, how they are doing it, and how they can change themselves, and at the same time, to learn to accept and value themselves.